aws/sagemaker-spark/sagemaker-pyspark-sdk/docs/api.rst

 API
 ===

-This part of the documentation covers all the interfaces of sagemaker_pyspark.
+This part of the documentation covers all the interfaces of sagemaker_pyspark.!!!!!

 SageMakerModel